 It’s the Seraphine Maternity “Florrie” Dress in “marine ocean” blue:

 The Florrie’s floral design is digitally printed onto crepe de Chine fabric.
-The dress is part of the brand’s SS15 LUXE collection and is available for preorder now.
-It will be dispatched in March.
+The dress is part of the brand’s SS15 LUXE collection.
+It still remains available to buy in limited sizes (last updated: September 2017).

 And she wore her coordinating Jimmy Choo Georgia heels: